 Why is support being offered to Local Health Districts?

 The Leading Better Value Care Program (the Program) is about how we work in partnership to drive improvements in care across the health system.
-The NSW Ministry of Health, the Agency for Clinical Innovation (ACI) and the Clinical Excellence Commission (CEC) and the Cancer Institute NSW (CINSW) acknowledge that health services and clinical staff face many competing priorities.
+The NSW Ministry of Health, the Agency for Clinical Innovation (ACI), the Clinical Excellence Commission (CEC) and the Cancer Institute NSW (CINSW) acknowledge that health services and clinical staff face many competing priorities.
 Thus, the Program needs to be efficient and reduce the burden on Local Health Districts (LHDs) and Specialty Health Networks (SHNs).

-By bringing together leaders from primary, community and acute care settings, the ACI and the CEC can promote an integrated health system, and create appropriate platforms for LHDs to share information, ideas, challenges and learnings.
+By bringing together leaders from primary, community and acute care settings, the ACI, CEC and CINSW can promote an integrated health system, and create appropriate platforms for LHDs and SHNs to share information, ideas, challenges and learnings.

 Is it mandatory to work with the Agency for Clinical Innovation and Clinical Excellence Commission to implement the Leading Better Value Care Program priorities?

 No. The support available through the Agency for Clinical Innovation and Clinical Excellence Commission has been designed to assist Local Health Districts (LHDs) with the implementation of clinical initiatives to address the shared eight priorities.
 However, LHDs can determine the level of assistance required and how it can best be delivered to meet local needs.